 If you’re not feeling that adventurous, and you just want to relax on your way, you can hire a private driver.
 It will cost you around €50 per person per hour.
 You can also add Vesuvius, Naples, or a town on the Amalfi coast to your itinerary.

-This is the cheaper way to get to Pompeii from Rome. and is fairly easy.
-You will need to take two trains: the first one from Rome to Naples, and the second from Naples to Pompeii Scavi.
+This is the cheaper way to get to Pompeii from Rome and is fairly easy, though you will need to change trains in Naples.